 - Are prices correlated between Betfair and PolyGram?

-- When identical events trade on both platforms (such as UK electoral outcomes or major sporting contests), pricing tends to align.
-Temporary gaps between the two occasionally present arbitrage possibilities.
+- When identical events trade on both (such as UK electoral outcomes or major sporting fixtures), pricing tends to align.
+Periodic gaps between platforms occasionally present arbitrage opportunities.